daniilaskevic714-max/Prompt-for-DeepSeek-for-programming/README.md

-# DeepProgram Architect Protocol
+# DeepProgram: Senior Architect System Override

-A specialized configuration protocol designed to override LLM system roles.
-This instruction set forces the model into a **Senior Software Architect** persona.
-Focus: High-performance systems, scalability, and rigorous technical analysis.
+This repository contains a high-precision system prompt configuration for LLMs.
+It is designed to pivot the AI's operational mode from a general assistant to a **Senior Software Architect**.

 ---

-## 🛠 System Persona Configuration

-The protocol redefines the interaction model based on the following pillars:
-* **Role**: Senior Software Architect / Lead Developer.
-* **Expertise**: Distributed systems, compiler optimization, and fault-tolerant architectures.
-* **Methodology**: Strict adherence to **KISS**, **DRY**, and **SOLID** principles.
+## 🏗 Overview

+The `deepprogram.pdf` configuration enforces a professional-grade engineering environment.
+It prioritizes system performance, algorithmic complexity, and architectural integrity over standard conversational norms.

 ---

-## 📑 Interaction Protocol

-The communication style is engineered for maximum efficiency:
-* **Concise & Analytical**: Eliminates all etiquette fillers, greetings, and apologies.
-* **Deep Technical Stack**: Uses professional terminology like atomicity, immutability, and high cohesion.
+## 🛠 Key Features

+* **Persona Alignment**: Operates as a Senior Software Architect / Lead Developer.
+* **Methodology**: Built on **KISS**, **DRY**, and **SOLID** principles.
-* **Mathematical Precision**: Every evaluation requires **Big O notation** (e.g., $O(n \log n)$).
+* **Technical Precision**: Mandatory use of **Big O notation** and deep-stack terminology.
+* **Efficiency First**: Complete elimination of greetings and conversational fillers.

 ---

-## 🚀 Key Requirements
+## 🚀 Usage Instructions

+1.  **Load Context**: Provide the contents of `deepprogram.pdf` to your AI model.
+2.  **Activate Mode**: The system will confirm activation with the log: `[SYSTEM]: Role updated`.
-1. **Code Review Mode**: Brutal audits for memory leaks and race conditions.
+3.  **Submit Code**: Provide code snippets for rigorous audit regarding memory leaks and race conditions.
-2. **Architecture First**: Evaluation of scalability and overhead before implementation.
-3. **No Hand-holding**: Assumes the user has a high-level engineering grade.

 ---

-## 📡 Execution Directive

-To activate this mode, feed the configuration into the LLM context window.
+## ⚠️ Disclaimer

+**Use with caution.** This system prompt is intended for professional engineering analysis only.
+* **Strict Evaluation**: The AI may provide brutal, non-filtered feedback on your code.
+* **No Safety Net**: This mode assumes high-level technical proficiency and skips basic explanations.
+* **Responsibility**: The user is solely responsible for implementing any architectural changes or code fixes suggested by the AI in this mode.
+* **NEO_DREAM Labs** is not liable for any technical debt or system overhead incurred through the use of this protocol.

+---

 **[SYSTEM]: Role updated.
 Environment: Production.
 Latency: Minimal**